-Effect-There is an increased risk that the District's governing board may not be able to effectively exercise its oversight responsibilities without accurate, complete, and timely information.
+Effect-There is an increased risk that the District's governing board may not be able to effectively exercise its oversight responsibilities without accurate, complete, and timely information from the district management.
+District management did not report the instance of fraud described above to the governing board until September 2017, 3 years after its occurrence, only after we inquired about whether it was communicated to the governing board.